abasamraz/prompt-ai/README.md

 The `+++Reasoning` decorator forces the AI to provide a logical explanation before suggesting names, encouraging critical thinking and clarity.

-Multiple decorators can be combined to refine responses even further:
+Multiple ai can be combined to refine responses even further:

 ```
 +++Refine(iterations=3)